 With around 300 million speakers across five continents, French is one of the fastest growing languages in the world and an official language in 29 countries.
-About half of all French speakers live in Africa and we are proud to highlight history, life and culture in francophone Africa in lessons as well as European countries.
+About half of all French speakers live in Africa and we are proud to highlight the history, life and culture of francophone Africa in lessons, as well as that of European countries.